MaddyGuthridge/COMP6080_Notes/CSS/selectors.md

 ```

 ### WARNING!!!
-Using the universal selector is considered very bad style, as it will apply the properties to every element individually, which will break the cascading nature of CSS.
+Using the universal selector is considered very bad style, as it will apply the properties to every element individually, which will break the cascading nature of [[CSS]].
 Instead, you should apply the properties to the [[body]] tag so that they have a low [[specificity]], allowing them to be overridden if needed.

 ## Combinations
 You can combine the above selectors.

-Consider the following HTML
+Consider the following:
 ```html
 <!-- Yoinked straight from the lecture slides -->
 <div class="A">